 Interesting Engineering reported that the company is opening a facility that will be able to convert excess food into 70,000 to 100,000 tons of green methanol, an alternative fuel source that can be used in shipping.

-The World Economic Forum anticipates green methanol production to hit 500 million tons in 2050 — a sharp increase from just 200,000 tons being produced every year until 2023.
-The International Renewable Energy Agency estimates that this jump in green methanol could prevent over 1.6 billion tons of carbon dioxide pollution from entering the atmosphere every year.
+The World Economic Forum anticipates methanol production to hit 550 million tons in 2050 — and currently, green methanol only accounts for about 220,000 tons being produced every year until 2023.
+The International Renewable Energy Agency estimates that a jump in green methanol could prevent over 1.6 billion tons of carbon dioxide pollution from entering the atmosphere every year.

-Green methanol is also capable of helping create other chemicals, which means the chemical industry could use it as an alternative to dirty energy sources.
+Green methanol can also be used to create other chemicals, which means the chemical industry could use it as an alternative to dirty energy sources.

 Scientists around the world are also making breakthroughs in alternative fuel by creating it using seawater, corn, and plastic in various capacities.
 Alternative fuel sources are already powering planes, trains, and giant trucks that would ordinarily spew tons of harmful pollution as they burn planet-warming fuels.